junxit/us-congress-bills-113/bill.md

   >   - **(3)** direct and effect, with the approval of the head of the originating Federal agency, or if the existence of the agency has been terminated, with the approval of the head of that agency’s successor in function, if any, the transfer of records, deposited or approved for deposit with the National Archives of the United States to public or educational institutions or associations; title to the records to remain vested in the United States unless otherwise authorized by Congress; and
   >   - **(4)** transfer materials from private sources authorized to be received by the Archivist by section 2111 of this title.
   > - **(b)** *Early transfer of records* The Archivist—
-  >   - **(1)** in consultation with the head of the originating Federal agency, is authorized to accept for deposita copy of the records described in subsection (a)(2) that have been in existence for less than thirty years; and
+  >   - **(1)** in consultation with the head of the originating Federal agency, is authorized to accept a copy of the records described in subsection (a)(2) that have been in existence for less than thirty years; and
   >   - **(2)** may not disclose any such records until the expiration of—
   >     - **(A)** the thirty-year period described in paragraph (1);
   >     - **(B)** any longer period established by the Archivist by order; or